Yuvalmaster/ECG-Rwave-Detection/README.md

 Functions: The Functions folder contains MATLAB functions and scripts that are essential for signal processing, R wave detection, and related analyses.
 These functions are organized systematically to promote modularity and reusability.

-Data: The Data folder contains the ECG signal datasets used in the project.
-These datasets may include both raw and preprocessed signals, allowing users to explore different stages of signal processing.
+Data: The Data folder contains the ECG signals used in the project.